Overview

 One-off costs, like replacing a washing machine or other essential household items

-Financial assistance is mainly for those with low incomes is tailored to individual circumstances and each application is looked at individually.
+Financial assistance is mainly for those with low incomes and is tailored to individual circumstances.
+Each application is looked at individually.

-Kindred who wish to apply for financial assistance will be sent an application form.
-We need this to understand your financial situation and see how we can best support you.
-Get in touch with us to request a form.
+We need you to fill in an application form so we can understand your financial situation and see how we can best support you – get in touch with us to request a form and we’ll send you one.

 Get in touch with the Kindred team